DarthGigi/MinionAH-Newsroom/src/pages/privacy-policy.md

 - Vercel Analytics:

   We use Vercel Analytics to collect anonymous usage data, which is privacy-friendly.
 You can [read Vercel Analytics' Privacy Policy here](https://vercel.com/docs/analytics/privacy-policy).

   This data is not stored in our database; instead, it is stored in Vercel's database.
 We do not have access to this raw data.

+- Vercel Speed Insights:

+  We use Vercel Speed Insights to collect anonymous performance data, which is privacy-friendly.
+You can [read Vercel Speed Insights' Privacy Policy here](https://vercel.com/docs/analytics/privacy-policy).

+  This data is not stored in our database; instead, it is stored in Vercel's database.
+We do not have access to this raw data.